Taizhou, Zhejiang: Economy and industry

-Taizhou is one of the birthplaces of China's private economy in the early days of economic reforms in China and is considered to the cradle of private enterprise in China.
+Taizhou is one of the birthplaces of China's private economy in the early days of reform and opening up and is considered to the cradle of private enterprise in China.
 The term "Taizhou Model" refers to the city's economic development model induced by private sector initiatives along with local-government support.
 It is the 4th most populous, and the 4th largest industrial prefecture-level city in Zhejiang Province as of 2011.

 Chinese automotive manufacturing company Geely was founded in Taizhou, which completed its acquisition of Volvo Cars in 2010.
 It is one of China's top ten automotive manufacturers.

 Chinese auto parts manufacturer based Yuhuan a major auto parts manufacturer is also based in Taizhou.

 The largest HVAC fan company Yilida is also located in Taizhou.
 It is listed on Shenzhen Stock Exchange (Stock #002686) and had acquired Fulihua fan company in Suzhou in 2012.

 Taizhou is also one of the most important Mandarin, Loquat, Wendan (a kind of Pomelo), Myrica rubra producers in China.
 Other agricultural product include Rice, Canola, edible Wild rice stems or Zizania latifolia, Eddoe, Water chestnut, and Bamboo.